Work alongside your studies and become a registered nurse with our degree apprenticeship in Nursing.

 All 20-credit module have 30 academic contact hours.
 In addition, you are expected to complete 170 hours of directed learning for each 20 credit module.
 Over the course of the programme you will be allocated minimum of one study day a week to enable you to complete the required 2300 theory hours dictated by the NMC (2018).

 The team consists of highly qualified academics.
 They have a range of expertise and experience.
 All our team member hold or are working towards teaching qualifications.
 They are research-active.
 They have experience in delivering research-informed teaching.
+You will have an allocated a personal academic tutor to provide support for the four years of your programme.
 Where appropriate sessions may be delivered by practitioners form clinical practice or delivered in partnership with service user co-teachers.

 Assessment